The Perfect 10-Day Buenos Aires Itinerary for First-Timers

 Shopping

 San Telmo is known for vintage and antique shops.
 Take a wander around and see what old treasures you can find.
 A great stop for vintage fashion is the Mercado Argentino vintage.
-Even if you’re not looking to purchase something, this vintage shop is still really fun for window shopping.
-Bright colors, and unique fashion pieces.
-If you don’t find something to buy, you’ll definitely find something to make you smile.
-Also check out the Casa Ezeiza and SACH San Telmo for great gift ideas.
+Even if you’re not looking to purchase something, this vintage shop is still fun for window shopping.
+You can find bright colors and unique fashion pieces.
+If you don’t find something to buy, you’ll find something to make you smile.
+Check out the Casa Ezeiza and SACH San Telmo for great gift ideas.

 Museums

 The Museo Moderno is right off of Av San Juan.
 There is a great modern art collection there.
-The Museo Histórico Nacional is just a few blocks away inside Paque Lezama, and is totally free to enter.
-Here you can find the story of how Argentina became Argentina, and gained its independence from Spain.
-Unfortunately all the information is in Spanish.
-If you don’t know Spanish, getting the information won’t be possible, but it’s worth it to have a quick look around at all the antiques, since it’s free.
+The Museo Histórico Nacional is just a few blocks away inside Parque Lezama and is free to enter.
+Here you can find the story of how Argentina became Argentina and gained its independence from Spain.
+Unfortunately, all the information is in Spanish.
+If you don’t know Spanish, getting the information won’t be possible, but it’s worth having a quick look around at all the antiques, since it’s free.
 They have rotating exhibitions of contemporary Argentine culture every few months.

 Relaxing

-Grab some empanadas and take a rest in the tree lined Parque Lezama.
-If you’re looking for a coffee with a good atmosphere, try the hip Obrador de Panes or La Poesia next door.
-La Poesia is one of the ‘bares notables.’
+Grab some empanadas and take a rest in the tree-lined Parque Lezama.
+If you’re looking for a coffee with a good atmosphere, try the hip Obrador de Panes or La Poesia next door, which is one of the ‘bares notables.’

 Dinner at Atis Bar

-Argentines often eat dinner late, around 9pm.
+Argentines often eat dinner late, around 9 pm.
 That means restaurants start filling up later than many travelers are used to.
-So let’s take advantage of that and head to dinner early before there’s a crowd or a waitlist.
-The absolute best restaurant, in my humble opinion, in San Telmo is Atis Bar.
+Take advantage of that and head to dinner early before there’s a crowd or a waitlist.
+The most beautiful restaurant in San Telmo is Atis Bar.
 It’s just a half block from Bar Federal, where you ate lunch.

 Late Night at Mitos Argentinos